goldcove/Easy-Watch-Winder/README.md

   - Typically between 500-950, ref.
 [Orbita.com](https://www.orbita.com/winder-support)
 - Rest (time)
   - Function of TPD and a predefined runtime variable.
+- RPM.
+What is the normal RPM for watch winders?
 - Runtime
    - Find best practice for runtime interval.
 - Direction of turning